-Financial support provided mostly in the form of initial grant in one or more installments to finance the project cost, so as to create a viable business model.
-PPP (Purchasing power parity) scheme of the Ministry of Finance has this arrangement for physical infrastructure projects.
+Financial support provided mostly in the form of initial grant in one or more installments to finance the project cost so as to create a viable business model.
+PPP Scheme of Ministry of Finance has this arrangement for physical infrastructure projects.
 It is supplemented by similar arrangement at the state level.